wbuchanan/stataConference2023/README.md

 Code examples are embedded in the slides and some examples, and output, are included here.
 Following the presentation, I will add some additional slides that I am excluding from the talk to stay within the time allotted.

+## Easter Eggs
+I had removed a couple of slides prior to the talk for timing purposes.
+These slides are now available which show another couple of examples of using metaprogramming in different ways.

 # LICENSE
 Because I fork the [reveal.js](https://github.com/hakimel/reveal.js/) source to generate my slides, I am including the